arvati/crypto-keys/README.md

 # Crypto-keys
+ > Node Module for Cryptographic Key Utilities in JavaScript'

-Javascript Tool to encrypt and decrypt PEM / DER keys
+Node Javascript Tool to encrypt and decrypt PEM / DER keys.
+Fork of [js-crypto-key-utils](https://www.npmjs.com/package/js-crypto-key-utils) to work only with node.js,  with less dependencies and not available for Octet-Formatted Key.

 ## Usage
 Supported key types are PEM/DER.